-Status Indicates whether a file is active or inactive.
+Indicates whether a file is active or inactive.
 2 positions are available: "Enabled" or "Disabled".

-Action Indicates the action to be taken for the file in question, out of 3 possibilities: • Detect and block viruses : The file will be scanned in order to detect viruses that may have infected the files.
-These viruses will be blocked.
-Pass without analyzing files: The file can be downloaded freely without any antivirus scans being performed.
-Block: The download is prohibited.
-MIME type Indicates the file content type.
-This could be text, an image or a video, to be defined in this field.
-Examples: "text/plain" "text/" "application/" Maximum size for antivirus and This field corresponds to the maximum size of files that will be scanned.
-The default size depends on the firewall model: sandboxing scan (KB) S model (U30S, U70S, SN150, SN160(W), SN200, SN210(W), SN300 and SN310) 4000 Ko.
-M model (U150S, U250S, V50, V100, SN500, SN510, SN700, SN710 and SNi40): 8000 Ko.
-L model (U500S, U800S, SN900 and SN910): 16000 Ko.
-XL model (VS5, VS10, VS-VU, SN2000, SN2100, SN3000, SN3100, SN6000 and SN6100): 32000 Ko.
-Actions on files When a virus is detected This field contains 2 options.
+n to be taken for the file in question, out of 3 possibilities: k viruses: The file will be scanned in order to detect viruses that ted the files.
+These viruses will be blocked. alyzing files: The file can be downloaded freely without any being performed. load is prohibited. ontent type.
+This could be text, an image or a video, to be defined nds to the maximum size of files that will be scanned.
+U70S, SN150, SN160(W), SN200, SN210(W), SN300 and SN310): S, U250S, V50, V100, SN500, SN510, SN700, SN710 and SNi40): S, U800S, SN900 and SN910): 16000 Ko. ١

+Actions on files

+When a virus is detected This field contains 2 options.
 By selecting "Block", the analyzed file will not be sent.
 By selecting "Pass", the antivirus will send the file in its original form.
-When the antivirus scan fails This option defines the behavior of the antivirus module if the analysis of the file it i scanning fails.
+When the antivirus scan fails This option defines the behavior of the antivirus module if the analysis of the file it is scanning fails.
 Example: The file could not be scanned as it has been locked.
 If Block has been specified, the file being scanned will not be sent.
 If Pass without scanning has been specified, the file being scanned will be sent.
 When data collection fails This option defines the behavior of the antivirus module when certain events occur.
 It is possible to Block traffic when information retrieval fails, or Pass without scanning .
-Example:
+Example: If the hard disk has reached its capacity, information will not be downloaded.

-Status This column displays the status ( ©Enabled/●Disabled ) of sandboxing for the corresponding file type.
+Status This column displays the status ( Enabled/ Disabled) of sandboxing for the corresponding file type.
 Double-click on it to change its status.

-File types The sandboxing option allows scanning four types of files: • Archive: these include the main types of archives (zip, arj, lha, rar, cab, etc) Office document (Office software): all types of documents that can be opened with the MS Office suite.
-Executable: files that can be run in Windows (files with the extension ".exe",".bat",".cmd",".scr", etc). • PDF : files in Portable Document Format (Adobe). • Flash (files with the extension ".swf"). • Java (compiled java files.
+File types The sandboxing option allows scanning four types of files: Archive: these include the main types of archives (zip, arj, lha, rar, cab, etc) Office document (Office software): all types of documents that can be opened with the MS Office suite. • Executable: files that can be run in Windows (files with the extension ".exe", ".bat", ".cmd", ".scr", etc).
+PDF: files in Portable Document Format (Adobe).
+Flash (files with the extension ".swf"). • Java (compiled java files.
 Example: files with a ".jar" extension).
 Max size of scanned files (KB) This field allows defining the maximum size of files that need to be sandboxed.
 By default, this value is equal to the one in the Maximum size for antivirus and sandboxing scan (KB) field in the File analysis tab.
 This value cannot be exceeded.
 Actions on files When known malware has been identified This field contains 2 options.
-By selecting "Block", the analyzed file will not be sent By selecting "Pass", the file will be sent in its original form.
+By selecting "Block", the analyzed file will not be sent.
+By selecting "Pass", the file will be sent in its original form.
 When sandboxing fails This option defines the behavior of the sandboxing option if the file scan fails.
 If Block has been specified, the file being scanned will not be sent.
+If Pass without scanning has been specified, the file being scanned will be sent.